Gundagai

 Gundagai hosts a notably older demographic compared to the national average

-Gundagai's median age is 45 years, which is slightly higher than Rest of NSW's median age of 43 years.
-This figure is also considerably older than the national norm of 38 years.
-Comparing Gundagai with the Rest of NSW average, the percentage of people aged 85 and above is notably higher at 4.6%, while those aged 15 to 24 are under-represented at 9.7%.
-Between 2021 and present, the proportion of people aged 75 to 84 has increased from 8.2% to 9.3%.
-Conversely, the percentage of people aged 55 to 64 has decreased from 13.8% to 12.5%.
+Gundagai has a median age of 45 years, which is slightly higher than Rest of NSW's median age of 43 years.
+This makes Gundagai considerably older than the national average age of 38 years.
+Compared to the Rest of NSW average, the percentage of people aged 85 and above in Gundagai is notably higher at 4.6%, while the percentage of people aged 15 to 24 years is lower at 9.9%.
+Between 2021 and present, the percentage of people aged 65 to 74 has increased from 12.7% to 13.9%, and the percentage of people aged 75 to 84 has risen from 8.2% to 9.3%.
+Conversely, the percentage of people aged 55 to 64 has decreased from 13.8% to 12.3%.
 By 2041, demographic modeling suggests that Gundagai's age profile will change significantly.
-The 75 to 84 age group is projected to grow by 20 people (12%) from 161 to 182.
-Notably, all population growth will come from the combined 65+ age groups, reflecting the area's aging demographic trend.
-Conversely, population declines are projected for the 25 to 34 and 65 to 74 age cohorts.
+The 75 to 84 age cohort is projected to increase by 20 people (12%), from 161 to 182.
+Notably, the combined age groups of 65 and above are expected to account for 100% of total population growth, reflecting Gundagai's aging demographic trend.
+In contrast, population declines are projected for the 45 to 54 and 25 to 34 age cohorts.

 Frequently Asked Questions - Age